 The healing time for a corneal transplant is longer than other eye surgeries but it is proven to be highly successful.
 Vision will improve slowly, often taking several months.
 If necessary, to achieve the best vision, contact lenses may be needed.

-For more information on corneal transplant surgery, or to schedule an appointment with our cornea specialist, call (610) 696-1230.
+For more information on corneal transplant surgery, or to schedule an appointment with our cornea specialists, call (610) 696-1230.